LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

       ## How to use

-      Use the datepicker when you want the user to enter a date or time in another manner.
+      Use the datepicker when you want the user to enter a date or time.

-      Visually the datepicker looks like a normal input field with a calendar icon in right part of the field.
-Interaction-wise a calendar is expanded when the user clicks anywhere in the input field (including on the calendar icon) - in the calendar the user can select the date they wish to choose.
-If they prefer, the input field can also be used to enter the date with the keyboard.

-      ### Variations
+      ### Dates and times

-      There are a few variations available for the datepicker:

-      * There is as a variation called **timepicker**, which works like the datepicker but lets the user choose a time rather than a day

-      * You can choose to disable dates if needed.
-Examples of use case for this are selecting from when an insurance is valid (not possible earlier than today) or doing an injury claim (had to happen today or earlier).
-You can also choose to disable a specific time span.

-      ## Please consider

-      For accessibility reasons the datepicker should be replaced with the native solution for date selection in mobile devices.
-Make sure your developers are aware!
+      There are two main variants of the datepicker, one for dates and one for times.

+      #### Datepicker

+      As per best practices, the datepicker is a plain input field with an accompanying icon which, when clicked, opens a calendar widget.
+This allows for both keyboard input as well as usage of the interactive widget.

+      #### Timepicker

+      The timepicker has some slightly different charactersitics.
+It'll open the widget once the input field receives focus and the icon is merely decorational.

+      ##### On mobile devices

+      The timepicker is not well suited for mobile devices and hence it is adviced that the timepicker be repalced with a native input control on mobile devices.

       ## Other material